coenttb/swift-issue-windows-existential-crash/README.md

 # Swift Compiler Crash: Windows Existential Type Mangling

-Minimal reproduction case for a Swift compiler crash on Windows when mangling existential types for debug info.
+Reproduction case for a Swift compiler crash on Windows when mangling existential types for debug info.

+> **Note:** This bug requires **cross-package** protocol extensions (not just cross-module).
+> The working reproduction is on the [`with-dependencies`](https://github.com/coenttb/swift-issue-windows-existential-crash/tree/with-dependencies) branch.

 ## Bug Summary